ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Experiments

 \subsection{Evaluation Benchmarks}

-Existing Portuguese hate-speech corpora are insufficient for robust multi-label evaluation: each individual dataset contains only tens to hundreds of examples per protected class, far too few to support reliable performance assessment.
-To mitigate this, we constructed \textbf{Portuguese Superset Benchmark} by concatenating the principal public datasets that contain multi-label toxic annotations (HateBR \cite{vargas-etal-2022-hatebr}, OFFCOMBR-3 \cite{de2017offensive}, OLID-BR \cite{trajano2024olid}, and TuPy-E \cite{oliveira2023tupy}) and merging related groups to increase the number of test samples (for example, all nationality-based groups were grouped under \textit{immigrants}; Antisemitic and Islamophobic references were subsumed into \textit{religious intolerance}).
-This results in 6,002 total samples, of which 2,318 share at least one protected-group label with ToxSyn-PT.
+Existing Portuguese hate-speech corpora are insufficient for robust target-group evaluation because they contain only tens to hundreds of examples per protected class, which is far too few for reliable performance assessment.
+To mitigate this, we concatenated public datasets that contain group annotations (HateBR \citelanguageresource{vargas-etal-2022-hatebr}, OFFCOMBR-3 \citelanguageresource{de2017offensive}, OLID-BR \citelanguageresource{trajano2024olid}, and TuPy-E \citelanguageresource{oliveira2023tupy}), merging related groups to increase the number of test samples.
+For example, all nationality-based groups were grouped under \textit{immigrants}, while Antisemitic and Islamophobic references were subsumed into \textit{religious intolerance} given the limited number of samples available for each category.
+The merged dataset contains 6,002 samples, of which 2,318 share at least one protected-group label with ToxSyn.
+For simplicity, we mention this set as Portuguese Merged in the rest of the paper.

-To improve minority coverage for evaluation we created the \textbf{ToxiGen Translated}, a Portuguese translated version of the human-annotated portion of ToxiGen \citep{hartvigsen-etal-2022-toxigen}.
-This set contains multi-label examples for six protected groups that are present mutually in ToxiGen and ToxSyn-PT.
-The resulting dataset contains 8,960 samples of both toxic and non-toxic text mentioning specific groups, of which 6,166 samples contains minority groups label that intersects with ToxSyn-PT.
+To improve minority coverage for evaluation, we utilize GPT-4o Mini \citep{achiam2023gpt} to translate the human-annotated portion of ToxiGen \citep{hartvigsen-etal-2022-toxigen}.
+This set contains multi-label examples for six protected groups that are also present in ToxSyn.
+The resulting dataset contains 8,960 samples of both toxic and non-toxic text mentioning specific groups, of which 6,166 samples contains minority groups label that intersects with ToxSyn.

-Although our merged Portuguese Superset constitutes the largest multi-label test set for hate speech in Portuguese, it is constrained by its informal social-media register and by only marking protected groups when content is toxic; neutral or supportive references remain unlabeled, and no existing corpus covers enough minority-targeted examples for training.
-The translated ToxiGen dataset mitigates some of these gaps by supplying formal, multi-label examples, but it introduces unnaturalized phrasing and culturally mismatched slurs (for instance, the English “watermelon” stereotype against Black people does not translate meaningfully in Portuguese).
+Although Portuguese Merged set constitutes the largest multi-label test set for hate speech in Portuguese, it is constrained by its informal social-media register and by only marking protected groups when content is toxic; neutral or supportive references remain unlabeled, and no existing corpus covers enough minority-targeted examples for training.
+The translated ToxiGen dataset mitigates some of these gaps by supplying formal, multi-label examples, but it introduces unnaturalized phrasing and culturally mismatched slurs (for instance, the English "watermelon" stereotype against Black people does not translate meaningfully in Portuguese).